 In May, 2012, I learned about Munki at the PSU MacAdmins conference*, and subsequently spent the next year learning, configuring, and implementing it on our campus.
 It has been a very productive addition to our client management toolset – a god-send, really.
-However I have been cogitating on how to improve… get to “SU Mac Deployment v2.0″.
+However I have been cogitating on how to improve… get to “SU Mac Deployment v2.0”.

 So this is the year of “Puppet”.

 First off, let me say this: I had my first Munki Server set up in a couple hours – tops.
-I had the MunkiWebAdmin interface set up in about 4 hours the first time.
+I had the MunkiWebAdmin interface set up in a couple hours the first time.
 To get a functional Puppet server set up, configured, talking to clients and correctly running the Web interface took me the better part of a week.
 There are many components to this system and they have to talk to each other.
 While the documentation on the PuppetLabs website is pretty complete, there are so many components that the simple task of filtering out what you need for a basic setup is non-trivial.
 At least, it was for me.

 Here is the process that I ended up with (after rewinding my Ubuntu VM about 10 times and starting over).
 It’s lengthy, so pour yourself some coffee now…